mvac7/SDCC_MEMORY_MSX_Lib/docs/HOWTO.md

-# How to use the Memory MSX SDCC Library
+# How to use the Memory MSX Library

----

-### Sorry!: This text is pending correction of the English translation.

 ---